Part 2: Objects and Properties

 Create the new scenario

-Create a new scenario using the following properties.
-For a step-by-step guide to creating a new scenario, see Lesson One: Build Scenarios.
+Create a new scenario using the following steps.
+For a more detailed guide to creating a new scenario, see Lesson One: Build Scenarios.

 1. Launch STK ().